heidenreichgeorg/JSBalance/Readme.md

 # Assumptions Server
 # fiscal year runs from 01/01 to 12/31
-# all amounts are in Euros, column for the cents fraction and . for powers of thousands
+# all amounts are in Euros,
+# from TABLE columns 'G' on, in the TABLES's transaction rows all values are numeric with a , letter for the cents fraction and . letter for powers of thousands